nhuesmann/chefd-connect-api-documentation/README.md

 ## **Charging a _new_ customer**

-1. Customer enters billing and credit card information into merchant UI and clicks to purchase
+1. Customer enters billing and credit card information into merchant UI and clicks to purchase.
-2. Merchant uses Stripe API to create a charge token
+2. Merchant uses Stripe API to create a charge token.
-3. Merchant sends order to Chef'd Connect, including the charge token
+3. Merchant sends order to Chef'd Connect, including the charge token.
-4. Chef'd Connect creates a new Stripe customer object by sending customer billing information and token to Stripe
+4. Chef'd Connect creates a new Stripe customer object by sending customer billing information and token to Stripe.
-5. Chef'd Connect submits the charge to Stripe as a [destination charge](https://stripe.com/docs/connect/destination-charges)
+5. Chef'd Connect submits the charge to Stripe as a [destination charge](https://stripe.com/docs/connect/destination-charges).
 6. Chef'd Connect provides a response to the merchant indicating whether the charge was accepted or rejected.
-This response includes the `customer_id`
+This response includes the `customer_id`.
-7. Merchant saves `customer_id` to their database
+7. Merchant saves `customer_id` to their database.
-8. Merchant renders response to the customer
+8. Merchant renders response to the customer.

 ## **Charging an _existing_ customer**

-1. Customer logs into merchant website
+1. Customer logs into merchant website.
-2. Merchant retrieves `customer_id` of logged in customer
+2. Merchant retrieves `customer_id` of logged in customer.
-3. Customer clicks to purchase using saved credit card and billing information
+3. Customer clicks to purchase using saved credit card and billing information.
-4. Merchant sends order to Chef'd Connect, including the `customer_id`
+4. Merchant sends order to Chef'd Connect, including the `customer_id`.
-5. Chef'd Connect submits the charge to Stripe as a [destination charge](https://stripe.com/docs/connect/destination-charges)
+5. Chef'd Connect submits the charge to Stripe as a [destination charge](https://stripe.com/docs/connect/destination-charges).
 6. Chef'd Connect provides a response to the merchant indicating whether the charge was accepted or rejected.
-This response includes the `customer_id`
+This response includes the `customer_id`.
-7. Merchant renders response to the customer
+7. Merchant renders response to the customer.

 # **Release Log**